 A hybrid cloud mixes two or more types of cloud environments.
-Hybrid cloud deployments combine public* and private clouds**, and they may also include on-premises legacy infrastructure.
+Hybrid cloud deployments combine public* and private clouds**, and they may also include on-premise legacy infrastructure.
 For a cloud to truly be hybrid, these different cloud environments must be tightly interconnected with each other, essentially functioning as one combined infrastructure.
 Almost all hybrid clouds include at least one public cloud.

 A hybrid cloud is somewhat like a hybrid car.
 Hybrid cars combine two totally distinct technologies: an engine that burns gasoline and electric power.
 Each technology functions in a totally different way, and each one has its benefits and drawbacks.
 However, when the two are combined effectively, the result is a car that is more efficient than most gasoline-only cars and yet more powerful than most all-electric cars.
 Similarly, hybrid clouds combine the benefits of multiple types of cloud environments for greater efficiency and functionality.

 Hybrid clouds have a number of uses.
 An organization may use their private cloud for some services and their public cloud for others, or they may use the public cloud as backup for their private cloud.
 They can also use the public cloud to handle periods of high demand, while keeping most operations within their private cloud.

 What are the types of environments found in hybrid clouds?